-NumLk & ScrLk
+ScrLk

-Hold down the Fn Key and either NumLk or ScrLk to enable number or scroll lock, and check the LED indicator for status.
+Hold down the Fn Key and ScrLk to enable scroll lock, and check the LED indicator for status.

 Function/Hot Key Indicators

 The function keys (F1 - F12 etc.) will act as hot keys when pressed while the Fn key is held down.
 In addition to the basic function key combinations; visual indicators are available when the hot key utility is installed.